Area General Manager

 Although only some Group I oil is used in tyre formulations, the very heavy residual aromatic extracts (RAE) are commonly used components that stem from the bottom fraction of the Group I refinery process.
 “Having first established that hydrocarbon resins can be used to steer the tyre performance, we decided to investigate if a plasticising oil of high molecular weight could have a similar effect,” says Anna Eriksson, Technical Coordinator, Technical Development and Market Support, Naphthenics.

 In a study focusing on the molecular weight influence on wet grip, lab-scale samples of a range of plasticising oils of varying molecular weight were evaluated in a tyre tread formulation based on a functionalised SSBR/BR system.
-“The results showed a strong correlation between the molecular weight and higher ‘wet out’ ability at 0°C (wet grip).
-The rolling resistance also increased a little with higher molecular weight, but since the functionalisation of the SSBR rubber effectively lowers the rolling resistance, the levels are still very low.”
+“The results showed a strong correlation between the molecular weight and higher ‘wet out’ ability at 0°C (wet grip).”
 The study lead to the development of heavy naphthenic black oil (Heavy NBO) that was evaluated further in other tyre tread formulations with RAE as the benchmark reference, and the results validated a very good performance.
 “Our results also suggest a 25 percent improvement of the curing time when NBO is used instead of RAE or treated distillate aromatic extract (TDAE),” Eriksson adds.

 Text: Gittan Cedervall

 The graphs show the wet grip (tan d @ 0°C) and the rolling resistance (tan d @ 60°C) for rubber formulations made with oils of vaying molecular weight (Mw), as well as treated distillate aromatic extracts (TDAE) and residual aromatic extracts (RAE).